kejiahp/personal_docs/setup-guides/some-nest-cli-commands.md

 ## format: npx @nestjs/cli <action> <schematics> <name>

-npx @nestjs/cli new <project_name> - create a new project
+- npx @nestjs/cli new <project_name> - create a new project

+- npx @nestjs/cli g resource <name> - to generate a new CRUD resource(contorllers, service,module, test files ,etc. )
-npx @nestjs/cli g module <name> - to generate a new module npx @nestjs/cli g controller <name> - to generate a new controller npx @nestjs/cli g service <name> - to generate a new service npx @nestjs/cli g app <name> - to generate a new app with all the stuff above
+- npx @nestjs/cli g module <name> - to generate a new module
+- npx @nestjs/cli g controller <name> - to generate a new controller
+- npx @nestjs/cli g service <name> - to generate a new service